Get to Know Hatch#

 hatch config explore

-This will open up a directory window that will allow you to double click on the file and open it in your favorite text editor
+This will open up a directory window that allows you to double-click on the file and open it in your favorite text editor.

 Step 2 - update your email and name#